HarperDB/template-redirector/README.md

 ### Observability

-The application records metrics associated with the redirect action, accessible via the `/redirectmetrics` endpoint.
+The application records metrics associated with the redirect action.

 ## Getting Started